noahweber1/cloudGPT/README.md

 This project streamlines the creation and deployment of cloud infrastructure.
-Simply describe your problem using natural language, and the system will automatically build, test and deploy the best cloud architecture.
+Simply describe your problem using natural language, and the system will automatically build, test and deploy the best cloud architecture based on your prompt.

-_NOTE: some features are still under heavy development, to test current version, see points 1. and 2. underneath._

 Current capabilities:
-   1. [✅] Deploy AWS architecture on [localstack](https://localstack.cloud/) and test it there.
+   1. [✅] Deploy AWS architecture on a dev environement directly in AWS and test it there.
+   2. [✅] External memory with vector database - Pinecone (Optional configuration possibility).
-   2. [✅] Deploy AWS architecture on a dev environement directly in AWS and test it there.
+   3. [✅] Deploy AWS architecture on [localstack](https://localstack.cloud/) and test it there.

 ## Quickstart

 ### Requirements
 - OpenAI key with access to GPT-4
+- AWS Account
+- [Optional] Pinecone access

+### 1. Deploy AWS architecture on a dev environement directly in AWS and test it there.

+    a) Install all the dependencies (as noted in requirements.txt)

+    b) Create a dev environement in AWS.
+Preferably with budgets.
+(Agent will interact with the budgetalerts, see further development tickets at the page end.)

+    c) Make sure that AWS Toolkit in VS Code is enabled, installed and connected to your dev environement.

+    d) Make sure you define "AWS_ACCESS_KEY_ID" , "AWS_SECRET_ACCESS_KEY" and "AWS_DEFAULT_REGION" in the 'cloud_gpt_aws_cloudwatch.py' script.

+    e) Insert the OpenAI credentials into 'cloud_gpt_aws_cloudwatch.py' script.

+    f) Run the script: 'python cloud_gpt_aws_cloudwatch.py "create an s3 bucket and rds database and test that data is transferred between the two"'

-### 1. Deploy AWS architecture on [localstack](https://localstack.cloud/) and test it there.
+### 2. Deploy AWS architecture on [localstack](https://localstack.cloud/) and test it there.

     a) Install all the dependencies (as noted in requirements.txt)